Jwakers/articuria/README.md

 - [ ] Close the sidebar on mobile
 - [x] Create root page for table topics (it should redirect to the manage page for now)
 - [x] Download video functionality (useManageVideo)
-- [ ] Add index number of videos next to the manage videos menu item
 - [ ] Add duration to video table.
 Add this duration to the manage table
 - [ ] Set video ID to UUID rather than incremental number (it looks weird in the URL)
 - [ ] Add no recordings page component